roch1990/peon/README.md

 If all check would be passed - I check your changes so fast, as i can.

 P.S.: falling of mutual tests - is normal now (in development, as you remember)

+### Commit naming conventions

+Every commit should start with keyword with colon:
+- `feature:` (if you add new functionality)
+- `fix:` (if you fix bug or invalid behaviour)
+- `chore:` (if you fix something, that you were not going to fix)

+Then, after keyword you should shortly describe your changes:
+`feature: add sec test step to travis`

+### Pull request naming conventions

+Every pull request should start with keyword pr and issue number:
+`pr-23`